makerspace-lab-zero/agreement/agreement-summary-for-members.md

 Makerspace Agreement Summary
 ============================

 This is a summary of the full Makerspace Agreement.
-Signature on this agreement implies acceptance of the [full Makerspace Agreement and Operating Procedures](https://github.com/litcheelab/agreement/blob/master/agreement-for-members.md).
+Signature on this agreement implies acceptance of the **full Makerspace Agreement and Operating Procedures** — https://github.com/litcheelab/agreement/blob/master/agreement-for-members.md.

 Purpose
 -------